BigSeeGee/Intune-Android-MDM-Deployment/README.md

 - Configuration of Intune device and compliance policies for Android.
 - Deployment and customization of Microsoft Launcher for corporate use.
 - App lifecycle management using Managed Google Play and App Configuration Policies.
-- Hands-on experience with QR token–based enrollment for Android devices.
+- Hands-on experience with QR token-based enrollment for Android devices.
 - Practical knowledge of device hardening and CIS Benchmark alignment for mobile endpoints.

 ### Tools Used